Back to top

 The following exercise demonstrates the usage of implicit intents to trigger activities in your Android system.

-Create a new Android application called de.vogella.android.intent.implicit with an activity called CallIntentsActivity.
+Create a new Android application with the package name de.vogella.android.intent.implicit and an activity called CallIntentsActivity

 Create the following intents.xml file in the res/values folder.